klenwell/rails-code-challenge/README.markdown

 - Designed application to meet minimum requirements of application while leaving room for progressive improvements.
 - To expedite development, invalid files fail fast with terse messaging.
 Upload logic set up to enable more expressive feedback with minimal refactoring if desired.
 - Organized data into Purchase, Merchant, Product, and Purchaser model.
 Adapted model names and other terminology from project spec and provided sample file.
-- Denormalized products tables to be associated with both purchases and merchants table to simplify purchase queries.
 - Chose SmarterCSV because I've used it before and it provides a friendly interface.
 - Used MiniTest as a matter of habit.
 - Coding style and practices generally reflect those promoted at my current organization.